Live Streaming Encoding Software and Top Hardware Encoder Alternatives

 Top Encoding Software for Live Streaming

 There are quite a few software encoders on the market.
-You should look for an encoding software that fits your budget, suits your needs, and works with your live streaming platform.
+You should look for encoding software that fits your budget, suits your needs, and works with your live-streaming platform

 1. Wirecast Live Streaming Encoding Software